- Published on

 - name: output

-description: The git repo will be cloned onto the volume backing this workspace
+description: The git repo will be cloned onto the volume backing this Workspace.

 - name: ssh-directory